qvik/go-cloudlogging/README.md

 This module provides a log wrapper that is intended to handle logging in cloud-based backend environment.
 It can be configured to use a local logger or a over-the-network cloud logging library.
 Currently the only supported cloud logger is Stackdriver.
 For local logging purposes, the very efficient Zap logging library is used.

+The library is intended to be used with Go 1.10+ with module support but does not require that.

 The module provides convenience constructor methods for various possible deployments Google Cloud Platform.
 Similar support for AWS is planned and pull requests for such are appreciated.

 ## Changelog